The biggest game on the international stage is a growing part of the menu at regulated sportsbooks here in the US.

 As the legal sports betting environment in the US continues to evolve, some stellar choices have emerged on the mobile front.
 Here’s a look at our top three picks.

 The daily fantasy sports giant has become a preferred destination for sports betting as well including soccer.
 In normal times you’ll find dozens of leagues to bet on across the UK, Europe and Asia, plus MLS in the US.
-Currently, its soccer betting markets are limited to:
+Currently, its soccer betting markets are back up to about 50 markets including:

 Check out our full DraftKings review for additional details.
 Claim your free welcome bonus and explore soccer betting via the link below.